s0nderlabs/pragma./docs/features/ai-chat.md

 ### Use Exact Amounts
 ```
 // Good
-Send 10.5 USDC to alice.nad
+Send 100 USDC to 0x1234...

 // Less good
-Send about 10 USDC to alice
+Send about 100 USDC to someone
 ```

 ### Use Token Symbols